Carglglz/upydev/README.md

 **uPydev** is an acronym of '**MicroPy**thon **dev**ice', and it is intended to be a command line tool to make easier the development, prototyping and testing process of devices based on boards running MicroPython.

- It is a command line tool for 'wireless MicroPython devices' since it make use of the [WebREPL protocol](https://github.com/micropython/webrepl)  to provide communication with and control of the device.

-(See upydev [gitbook](https://carlosgilglez.gitbook.io/upydev/) for the most up-to-date info)

-*uPydev is built on top of other tools/scripts which are:

-The core is `webrepl_client.py ` : a [Terminal WebREPL protocol](https://github.com/Hermann-SW/webrepl)  by [@Hermann-SW](https://github.com/Hermann-SW)

-Other tools are:

-* `webrepl_cli.py`  for the file transfer protocol (from the WebREPL repo of micropython) (modified and named `upytool`)
-* `esptool.py` to flash the firmware into esp boards
-* `mpy-cross`  to compile .py scripts into .mpy files.
-* `pydfu.py` to flash firmware to a pyboard (from [MicroPython](https://github.com/micropython/micropython/blob/master/tools/pydfu.py) tools repo)
-* `upip_host.py` to install libraries via serial connection (partial port from [upip.py](https://github.com/micropython/micropython/blob/master/tools/upip.py))

 ⚠️ ***Keep in mind that this project is in ALPHA state, sometimes, some commands may not work/return anything*** ⚠️

 ### Features: